Nixle Notifications Now Available for Covina Residents

-The members of Covina Police Department strive to provide excellent customer service to the citizens we serve.
+The members of the Covina Police Department strive to provide excellent customer service to the citizens we serve.
 To facilitate this level of service we have divided the City into three service areas, with one lieutenant assigned to each area.

 Service Area Policing allows you to contact the lieutenant who is responsible for your specific area of concern for any non-emergency issues.

 Do not hesitate to contact your Service Area Lieutenant for non-emergency problems that do not need immediate response from the police.
 Together, we can make Covina a better place to live, work and visit.
-For more information or to contact your service area lieutenant, click Service Area Policing.
+For more information or to contact your service are lieutenant, click Service Area Policing.

 Pay a Parking Ticket

 If you received a parking citation within the City of Covina, you can now pay on-line using your credit card, make a payment over the phone or come into the station lobby.
 If you'd like to make a payment for a parking citation, select Make a Payment

 Crime Mapping Now Available

 If you are looking for information on what crimes are occurring in the City of Covina, Crime Mapping will help you find the answer.
 The Covina Police Department has recently adopted Crime Mapping software to help citizens understand what's happening in the city.
 For more information, click [Crime Map